Introduction

 Track Depreciation and Understand Recapture Implications

-To effectively monitor the condition of depreciating rental property, owners must maintain detailed records of their asset's acquisition cost, enhancements, and maintenance expenses.
-Utilizing accounting software or spreadsheets can streamline this process.
-Understanding depreciation recapture is also crucial, particularly for depreciating rental property, as this occurs when an asset is sold for more than its depreciated value.
+To effectively monitor the condition of rental properties, owners must keep track of their asset's value, enhancements, and maintenance expenses.
+Utilizing software or spreadsheets can streamline this process.
+Understanding depreciation is also crucial, particularly for landlords, as this occurs when an asset is sold for more than its depreciated value.

-Industry experts recommend keeping records for at least 4 to 7 years to address any potential IRS issues.
+Industry experts recommend keeping records for at least 4 to 7 years to address any audits.
 Common pitfalls include:

-- Failing to document all expenses related to depreciating rental property
+- Failing to document expenses related to depreciation

 By being aware of these factors, landlords can strategically plan their sales and minimize tax liabilities.